tytydraco/yessleep/out/I_dont_know_how_to_keep_engagement_on_my_TikTok_up_Any_ideas.md

 "You're crazy!
 How do you think you'll earn money like this?!"
 My mom turned around, next to the stairs, holding my phone up.
 "This... this is destroying you.
 I should've listened to the other moms.
 Social media is pure poison for a young mind like you..."

-"I'm *fourteen*!"
+"I'm *thirteen*!"
 I nearly screeched, as I ran towards her.
 I grabbed my phone, with all of my power.
 I felt my bones and my body with all of it's scars and wounds protest, but I didn't care.
 I wanted my phone.

 "Stop it!"
 My mom yelled.